 There’s nothing more exciting than getting a new tattoo!
-It’s a permanent reminder on your body of that exact moment in time.
-You become a living piece of artwork and get to show off amazing artwork from your favorite tattoo artists right in your skin.
+It’s a permanent reminder on your body of that exact moment.
+You become a living piece of artwork and get to show off fantastic artwork from your favorite tattoo artists right in your skin.

-And because you love tattoos so much, now you’re thinking about how great it would be to become a tattoo artist yourself and are looking for a way to practice tattooing.
-It’s easy to do a website search and find out that there are some major obstacles in the way of learning to tattoo.
-First of all, tattoo supply websites make it clear that they only sell supplies including inks, needles, and machines to tattoo artists and their apprentices.
+And because you love tattoos so much, now you’re thinking about how great it would be to become a tattoo artist and are looking for a way to practice tattooing.
+It’s easy to do a website search and find out that there are some significant obstacles in the form of learning to tattoo.
+First, tattoo supply websites clarify that they only sell supplies, including inks, needles, and machines, to tattoo artists and their apprentices.
 There’s a good reason for this!

 Now that you know professional tattoo supply companies aren’t going to sell to you, you’ll probably find hundreds of cheap tattoo kits online.
-But if you think that you can just buy a tattoo kit online for $50 and start tattooing, then it’s really important that you read the rest of this blog.
-Tattoo kits sound like a great, inexpensive way to start your tattooing practice, but there are hidden dangers that pose a huge risk to you and your clients!
+But if you think you can just buy a tattoo kit online for $50 and start tattooing, then it’s important you read the rest of this blog.
+Tattoo kits sound like a great, inexpensive way to start your tattooing practice, but hidden dangers pose a considerable risk to you and your clients!
 Check out our top 5 hidden dangers of a tattoo kit below and keep yourself and your clients safe!

 The quality of these tattoo kits is absolutely horrifying.
 Any time you see tattoo kits with multiple machines, dozens of bottles of tattoo ink, and zillions of accessories for less than $200, you know the quality is garbage.

-When you were browsing those tattoo supply sites, you may have noticed that a single, professional tattoo machine is upwards of $300.
+When you were browsing those tattoo supply sites, you may have noticed that a single professional tattoo machine is upwards of $300.
 Some of the more sophisticated tattoo pens and battery combinations retail for over $1000.
-If you think about it, there’s no way a kit filled with needles, inks, a tattoo machine, power supply, and foot pedal can be decent quality when it all costs less than one professional machine.
+If you think about it, there’s no way a kit filled with needles, inks, a tattoo machine, a power supply, and a foot pedal can be of decent quality when it all costs less than one professional machine.

 These tattoo kits are unsafe and will stick you with tattoo needles that break, inks that could be toxic, and a sterilization nightmare.
 Not only will your tattoo be a mess with low-quality equipment, but you’ll be endangering your client’s health as well as your own.

 Under no circumstances should you use practice ink on your skin.
-The vast majority of these kits are manufactured in China, and often have typo-riddled instructions or descriptions.
-We absolutely don’t recommend purchasing or using these tattoo kits, but if you want a laugh just try to read through some of the word salad in these legal disclaimers!
-It’d be even funnier if it wasn’t causing so much harm!
-In all seriousness though, if you’re planning on tattooing, don’t use anything other than a quality machine that you order through a professional tattoo studio!
+Most of these kits are from China and often have typo-riddled instructions or descriptions.
+We absolutely don’t recommend purchasing or using these tattoo kits, but if you want a laugh, just try to read through some of the word salad in these legal disclaimers!
+It’d be even funnier if it weren’t causing so much harm!
+In all seriousness, though, if you’re planning on tattooing, don’t use anything other than a quality machine that you order through a professional tattoo studio!

 But we all know that won’t happen.
 We see it all too often.
 When you’re a talented artist who can create masterpieces on paper, we know you’ve got friends begging for tattoos.
 And let’s face it, it’s far too tempting to try tattooing your own thigh or on one of your friends.